burrittresearch/burritt-research/README.md

 # Burritt Research: Data Science for the rest of us

 Welcome to Burritt Research!
-We provide data science solutions for companies who want to make sense of their data, but don't need or want to hire a dedicated data science staff.
 We'll help you turn data into strategies that touch nearly every aspect of your company's operations, from sales to marketing to finance.
 And we'll do so in a way that you and your team can understand, implement, and track.
 No jargon or esoteric nonsense.
 Just solutions that are effective and affordable.
 That's data science for the rest of us.
 [Let's get a conversation started today](mailto:wburritt@burrittresearch.com?subject=Info).

 ## Why Us